KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 Test log-normality visually with qq-plots (https://stackoverflow.com/questions/46935289/quantile-quantile-plot-using-seaborn-and-scipy) or using statistical tests e. g.,  log-transform + normality test. https://stats.stackexchange.com/questions/134924/tests-for-lognormal-distribution

 <mark style="background: #FFB8EBA6;">Based on the (Box Cox test?),-> dates </mark> [[@boxAnalysisTransformations2022]] we apply a common $x^{\prime}=\log(x)$ transform to mitigate the skewness with the result of compressing large values and expanding smaller ones.
 More specifically, $x^{\prime}= \log(x+1)$ is used to prevent taking the logarithm of zero and improving numerical stability in floating point calculations[^1].
 Due to the montonous nature of the logarithm, the splits of tree-based learners remain unaffected from this transformation.
+- for implementation of box-cox in scipy see[[@zhengFeatureEngineeringMachine]] book.

 <mark style="background: #FFB86CA6;">log-transform can hamper interpretability [[@fengLogtransformationItsImplications2014]]</mark>